Moving abroad: a helpful checklist

 - Let your children pack their rucksacks with their favourite toys by themselves

 This way, they will have something familiar to them, giving them a sense of security.
-You can find more tips on moving abroad with children in this article.
+You can find more tips on moving abroad with children in this article:

 More